totallyRonja/lancer-cheatsheet/combat/action_reference.md

 - BOOST: Move spaces equal to your SPEED.
 - RAM: Attempt to knock a target down or back.
 - GRAPPLE: Attempt to grab a target, potentially IMMOBILIZING or riding them.
-- QUICK TECH: Perform quick electronic warfare or system-boosting activities.
+- [QUICK TECH](/combat/tech.md#quick-tech): Perform quick electronic warfare or system-boosting activities.
-  - (unlike all other actions, you can quick tech twice per round with different actions)
+  - (unlike all other actions, you can quick tech multiple times per round as long as you use different options)
 - HIDE: Attempt to hide.
 - SEARCH: Look for a HIDDEN target.

 ## Full Actions
 - BARRAGE: Attack with two different weapons or a single SUPERHEAVY weapon.
-- FULL TECH: Perform two QUICK TECH actions or one more complex tech action.
+- [FULL TECH](/combat/tech.md#full-tech): Perform two QUICK TECH actions or one more complex tech action.
-  - doing two QUICK TECH actions via this is the same as doing them separately ¯\\_(ツ)_/¯
+  - doing two QUICK TECH actions via this allows you to use the same option twice.
 - IMPROVISED ATTACK: Attack with a fist or improvised melee weapon.
 - STABILIZE: Reload, patch up, and cool down a mech, or end conditions affecting it.
 - DISENGAGE: Move safely, avoiding reactions and engagement.